 - Click an element to move it directly to Program.
-When elements have been selected in several channels (1 element per channel): - Arm Selected: Send all selected elements to Armed. - Take Selected: Send all selected elements to Program.
+When elements have been selected in several channels (1 element per channel): - · Arm Selected: Send all selected elements to Armed. - Take Selected: Send all selected elements to Program.

-Shortcut menu for videos and images in the Media Column
+Shortcut menu in the Media Column